cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture2.md

 #### We will use Yarn!

-- package-lock.json and yarn.lock prevent issues where a broken version of one package causes all dependent packages to break
-- Faster at installing dependencies
+- Faster at installing dependencies in practice
 - More optimized

 #### NPM vs Yarn commands